kallaway/100-days-of-code/r1-html-log.md

 **R1D76, March 6th, 2019**
 Learning about Lazy Loading of images, I practiced some examples.
 Thinking about implementing it on my Portfolio and on my Image Gallery project.

+**R1D77, March 7th, 2019**
+Learned about Lazy Loading with background images and two techniques for improving the User Experience when using Lazy Load, tomorrow I'll dig a bit deeper on this topic and I'll try to implement them.
+Also worked on my Topic Backlog for things I want to learn and wrote some code in Java.